Hobbs & Shaw: Plot

 In London, MI6 agent Hattie Shaw retrieves a programmable supervirus 'Snowflake' from Eteon, a techno-terrorist organization.
-She is ambushed by Brixton Lore, an ex-MI6 agent and Eteon operative embedded with cybernetic implants.
-Brixton attempts to capture Hattie, who injects herself with the only dose of Snowflake before escaping.
-Brixton frames Hattie for going rogue and stealing Snowflake, forcing her to go on the run.
+She is ambushed by Brixton Lore, an ex-MI6 agent and Eteon operative strengthened with cybernetic implants.
+Hattie injects herself with the only dose of Snowflake before escaping.
+Brixton frames her for stealing Snowflake, forcing her to go on the run.

-Luke Hobbs is an ex-DSS agent and Deckard Shaw, Hattie's older brother, is an ex-MI6 agent who was recently pardoned for his criminal activities.
-(Note: As depicted in The Fate of the Furious (2017)) They are informed of the missing virus and, after arguing due to their past as fierce rivals, (Note: As depicted in Furious 7 (2015)) reluctantly work together to track it down.
-After a brief meeting at a CIA black site at 122 Leadenhall Street, Deckard goes to Hattie's apartment for information, but he is attacked by Eteon operatives.
-Luke finds Hattie, who instigates a fight with him, but Luke manages to bring her to a CIA office.
-As Deckard arrives and informs Luke that Hattie is his sister, the office is attacked by Eteon forces.
+Two years after Cipher's defeat, Luke Hobbs is an ex-DSS agent and Deckard Shaw, Hattie's older brother, is an ex-MI6 agent who was recently pardoned for his criminal activities.
+(Note: As depicted in The Fate of the Furious (2017)) They are informed of the missing virus and, putting aside their past as fierce rivals, (Note: As depicted in Furious 7 (2015)) work together to track it down.
+Deckard goes to Hattie's apartment for information, but is attacked by Eteon operatives.
+Luke captures Hattie and brings her to a CIA office, but they too are attacked by Eteon forces.

-Hattie is kidnapped by Brixton, whom Deckard recognizes as an old colleague-turned-enemy he thought that he killed.
-Luke and Deckard rescue Hattie and evade Brixton during an ensuing car chase.
-However, Brixton frames all three as criminals via Eteon's control of global news media.
-The three locate Snowflake's creator Prof. Andreiko and learn that he purposed it to efficiently deliver vaccines; to prevent Eteon from using it to eradicate humanity, Hattie must either be cremated, while the virus is still dormant or have it removed with a specialized extraction device located at Eteon's facility in Chernobyl.
-Despite Luke briefly being detained at the airport due to Deckard giving him the fake name Mike Oxmaul, the three manage to travel to Moscow.
+Hattie is kidnapped by Brixton, whom Deckard recognizes as an old colleague-turned-enemy he thought he had killed.
+Luke and Deckard rescue Hattie but Brixton frames all three as criminals via Eteon's control of global news media.
+The three locate Snowflake's creator Prof. Andreiko and learn that he purposed it to deliver vaccines.
+To prevent Eteon from using it to eradicate humanity, Hattie must either be cremated or have it removed with a specialized extraction device located at Eteon's facility in Chernobyl.

-After rendezvousing with Deckard's ex-girlfriend Margarita to rearm in Moscow, the three infiltrate the facility.
-They retrieve the device before escaping in a truck during the facility's destruction, but Andreiko is killed by Brixton and the device is damaged.
-Luke takes Deckard and Hattie to his childhood home in Samoa to visit his estranged brother Jonah, a talented mechanic, to repair the device and lay low before confronting Brixton's forces again.
-Luke has a tense reunion with his family, to whom he has not spoken since he gave up his criminal father to the authorities.
-Despite Jonah's objections, their mother and Deckard convince him to help repair the device and oppose Eteon's incoming forces.
+The three manage to discreetly travel to Moscow under fake identities and infiltrate the facility.
+They retrieve the device but Andreiko is killed by Brixton and the device is damaged.
+Luke takes Deckard and Hattie to his childhood home in Samoa to visit his estranged brother Jonah, a talented mechanic, to repair the device.
+Luke has a tense reunion with his family, whom he has not seen for 25 years since he gave up his criminal father to the authorities.
+His mother convinces the family on the island to help Luke.